 Farming & the food supply: Major changes ahead.

 The saying “let food be thy medicine and medicine be thy food” doesn’t only apply to your $14 cold-pressed juice anymore.
-Last year, scientists successfully transformed a spinach leaf into a working human heart muscle.
+Scientists have successfully transformed a spinach leaf into a working human heart muscle.
 With Uranus in Taurus, we may look to the earth beneath our feet, rather than the latest chemical concoction, to fight diseases.

 The end of money?
 The rise of cashless businesses.